 Choosing the perfect palm for the indoors can be tricky.
-In my article, you'll find everything you need to know about my two recommendations: the spineless yucca and the pygmy date palm.
+In my article, readers will find everything they need to know about my two recommendations: the spineless yucca and the pygmy date palm.

-If you are looking for a flexible plant to use indoors that is versatile in its appearance and size, look to the spineless yucca plant.
-A fairly common container plant that is virtually easy to manage as long as the growing conditions are correct.
-The plant can just about match any interior design as a single bush, a small tree or as staggered canes.
+Most people are looking for a flexible plant to use indoors that is versatile in its appearance and size, look to the spineless yucca plant.
+The spineless yucca is a container plant that is virtually easy to manage as long as the growing conditions are correct.
+The plant matches any interior design as a single bush, a small tree or as staggered canes.

-A rough, thick, cane-like trunk that is slightly swollen at the base.
+A rough, thick, cane-like trunk is slightly large at the base.
 The trunk branches occasionally in older plants.
 The leathery, light or pale-green sword-shaped leaves are stalkless and closely spaced, radiating out from the end of the trunk, narrowing to a long weak point.

 The leaves grow from 1 to 3 feet long and 1 to 2 inches wide.
-Once in awhile you can find character stumps, which can give some very unusual looks.
+Once in a while, shoppers can find character stumps, which can give some very unusual looks.

 The spineless yucca originates from the southwest tropics where the sun is prevalent, and shade is sparse.